 You can easily do it by uploading the verification file, and it takes up to 24 hours to get approved.

 There are several benefits to creating a business account.
 First, you’ll be able to access Pinterest analytics.

 Also, with a business account you can use your business name vs. first and last names.

 Now you’ll be able to create Rich Pins, and get access to business features such as advertising.

 Before you can do that, you need to enable meta data for WordPress – the easiest way to do that for WordPress is to use the Yoast SEO plugin or the All-In-One SEO plugin.

 The screenshot below is from the All-In-One SEO plugin, Feature Manager.
 You need to activate the “Social Meta” feature.

 If you have a theme like Thrive themes, meta data for social media is already included and in that case you don’t need to do the above.

-and then apply for Rich Pins selecting html.
+and then apply for Rich Pins selecting HTML Tags.